Rayup0124/AI-CHATBOT/README.md

 🤖 UTS AI Chatbot

-Welcome to the UTS AI Chatbot – a conversational assistant built to answer any questions related to the University of Technology Sydney (UTS).
+Welcome to the UTS AI Chatbot – a conversational assistant built to answer any questions related to the University of Technology Sarawak (UTS).
 This project was developed as part of an Object-Oriented Programming (OOP) assignment.

 🌟 Project Purpose